 Unfortunately, canines are more likely to become impacted than other teeth.
 Impacted teeth are trapped partially or fully beneath the gums, either due to structures blocking the growth track or other problems.
 Impacted teeth have a higher risk of causing infection, and if not treated promptly, they can become stuck in the gums.
-Luckily, oral surgeons and orthodontists can help prevent and treat impacted teeth.
+Oral surgeons and orthodontists can prevent and treat impacted teeth.

 - Overcrowding or a lack of adequate space for teeth to grow in